 While the other messaging apps are good and improving day by day, here are few things I would like to see on these:

 Allo: Allo is the youngest messaging app from Google.
-This is here to phase out Hangouts app (which will be focusing on corporate messaging).
+Allo is here to phase out Hangouts app (which will be focusing on corporate messaging).
 Allo's goal is to be what iMessage is for iPhone.
 Allo supports the RCS [Rich Communication Services] technology, which will replace the SMS.
 Telecom companies need to support the feature to make it a success.
 For more information on RCS, visit this Wikipedia page.
 Allo lacks the multi-device support, using it on both iPhone and Android I miss it.
-Google also needs to bring across a desktop client for Allo, like it did for Hangouts.
-Another feature missing from Allo is the backup/restore.
-This comes handy when you are reinstalling the operating system on the phone.
+Google also needs to bring across a desktop client for Allo, as it did for Hangouts.
+Another feature missing from Allo is the backup/restore, which comes handy when you are reinstalling the operating system on the phone.
 Reinstalling iOS and Android on my phones made me lose all the chats on Allo.

 To experience Telegram, you do need to use it in real time for a while.
 Download it today and convince a small group of family and friends to enjoy it.
 If you are already using it, share your experience of Telegram in the comments below.